 “Warning, weapons/ammo illegal in Mexico” This sign was in the US 1 mile from the border, ironic when you consider the majority of guns/ammo are most likely coming from the US.

 So I left Paul behind, he wasn’t ready, still had a car to sell, an apartment to get rid of, and whatever other prep work the kid didn’t do.
 The van was overloaded with stuff so I needed to get that taken care of and make room for him anyway.
-I drove pretty quickly through Baja and skipped a lot of it, as Paul was flying into Cabo to meet me later in the week.
+I drove pretty quickly through Baja skipping a lot of it, as Paul was flying into Cabo to meet me later in the week.
 I left San Diego and went through Tijuana, where the customs agents on the Mexican side don’t seem to speak much English.
 Suppose that was for the best, as it forced me to start speaking Spanish again.
-I am much better at speaking than listening, and did not have much problem with anyone understanding what I was saying, but I usually am not sure what is being discussed if I am not driving the conversation.
-The drive down Baja isn’t too bad, but much of it is 35 mph, otherwise 55, though everyone seems to fly down the 1 doing as they please.
+I am much better at speaking than hearing it, and did not have much problem with anyone understanding what I was saying, but I usually am not sure what is being discussed if I am not driving the conversation.
+The drive down Baja isn’t too bad, but much of it is 35 mph, otherwise 55, though everyone seems to fly down the Mx 1 doing as they please.
 Its never completely obvious what the speed limit is, but after awhile you get a feel for it.
 The road is in pretty good shape overall, though there are many sections of construction.
 I didn’t count, but I probably went through 10 military checkpoints throughout all of Baja.
 Since I was heading south rather than north, the stops consisted of a 1 min conversation (95% spoke only Spanish), and very little if any inspecting of my gear.
 I am sure they have seen many gringos headed to Cabo as its currently spring break, so they were just interested on where I was coming from and going, and wanted to know where the senoritas were.

-Guerrero Negro is probably about half way down (Note: Time zone change here, I missed Paul at the airport in Cabo due to this change), and is one of the places where you can pay to import yourself and your vehicle.
+Guerrero Negro is probably about half way down the peninsula (Note: Time zone change here, I missed Paul at the airport in Cabo due to this change), and is one of the places where you can pay to import yourself and your vehicle.
 I recommend taking care of this in Tijuana as it is not difficult, I didn’t oops.

 For those driving: When you get to Guerrero Negro checkpoint they will give you the paperwork (and take any fruit you may have), you then drive about 2 miles south until the paved road splits (There are not many paved roads in Baja aside from the 1).
 Veer right and follow the road into town for about another 2 miles until you see the Bank (Banamex).
 Jump in line to pay the fees and then bring your receipts all the way back to customs.
 It doesn’t sound efficient, but it is one of the few efficient things I have seen here.
 They force you to drive through the whole town rather than skip it, so you are more likely to spend some money…smart!
-This seems to be the case for most of Baja.
+This seems to be the case for many places in Latin America.
 NOTE: Remember when I said Tiajuana customs agents “didn’t speak english, or know about a tourist card when I asked…well its all part of the scam.
 I needed to get this done in TJ.
 I paid for my tourist card (20$ I think), and a penalty fee for not doing it sooner (120$-ish), and I later discovered they didn’t even import my vehicle.
-I assumed incorrectly that was what they high fee was, import and penalty.
+I assumed incorrectly that was what the high fee was, import and penalty.
 I should have known since I didn’t get my sticker, so I had to import the vehicle in La Paz at the ferry terminal for about 40 bucks, no big deal.

 Speaking of efficiency…these were about 1 foot apart, and both looked brand new.